The Value of Silver Dimes Before & After 1964

 The Winged Liberty “Mercury” dimes even command a small premium based on the popularity of the design.

-These times offer an enticing combination of features which can be otherwise hard to get.
+These times offer an enticing combination of features that can be otherwise hard to get.
 They are low cost AND they are official government issue coinage.
-For investors who do not mind holding previously circulated coins, these are a great option.
+For the majority of investors who do not mind holding previously circulated coins, these are a great quality option.

 Conclusion